alexarena/logger-pro/README.md

 log.msg('Hello World!')
 ```

-logger-pro includes a special function for logging the value of variables:
+LoggerPro includes a special function for logging the value of variables:

 ```js
 var foo = 12